Hardening and Speeding Up Zero-interaction Pairing and Authentication: Acknowledgments

 \section{Acknowledgments}

+We would like to thank the anonymous reviewers for their insightful comments.
 This work has been co-funded by the Research Council of Norway as part of the project Parrot (311197) and the Deutsche Forschungsgemeinschaft (DFG) within the Collective Resilient Unattended Smart Things (CRUST) project as part of the DFG Priority Program SPP 2378 -- Resilient Worlds.